qcappart/learning-DD/README.md

 ### 4. Setting up a virtual environment

+1. We use conda for managing the virtual environments.
+If it is not yet done, install the latest version of conda (https://conda.io/docs/index.html).

-1. Create a python virtual environment
+2. Create a python virtual environment

 ```shell
 conda create -n learning-DD-env python=3.6
 ```

-2. Install the required packages
+3. Install the required packages

 ```shell
 conda install --name learning-DD-env numpy networkx matplotlib
 ```

-3. Activate the virtual environment
+4. Activate the virtual environment

 ```shell
 conda activate learning-DD-env
 ```

-4. Once done, you can deactivate the virtual environment
+5. Once done, you can deactivate the virtual environment

 ```shell
 conda deactivate